 Related Read: 20 Best Family Hikes In The Smokies

 If you are in the correct place, you will be parked in an actual parking lot, not a pull-off.
 As you enter the trail it will be gloriously wide and flat.
-Not long after you start walking, you will notice that the trails runs along a peaceful stream, which you will follow the majority of the way.
+Not long after you start walking, you will notice that the trail runs along a peaceful stream, which you will follow the majority of the way.

 After we completed our hike down Turkeypen Ridge, we eventually made it to where the two trails intersect.
 This is the exact moment when we first realized that we weren’t previously on our desired path.
 It only took us 3.6 miles to figure that out.
 But, such is life!
 Now that we were on the correct trail, we finally understood what all the fuss was about.
 This trail is absolutely amazing for kids!